-In May, Good Morning America announced Broadway will begin re-opening on September 14, 2021.
+In May, Good Morning America announced Broadway re-opened on September 14, 2021.
 Three shows will be a part of this Return of Broadway including Hamilton, The Lion King, and Wicked.

-Just a week after Broadway re-opens, Disney’s Aladdin first performance will take place on September 28, 2021.
+Disney’s Aladdin first performance since re-opening was on September 28, 2021.

 The Story of Aladdin

 Aladdin is named for one of the main characters in the story.
 In the beginning, people call him a poor street urchin.
 He steals food from the marketplace and him and his sidekick live a simple but carefree life.
 Suddenly, his whole life changes when he meets an enchanting girl at the market.
 He doesn’t know it at the time, but his encounter is with Princess Jasmine.